Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 If you want your string inverter solar system to last as long as your microinverter solar system, well, I don’t know what to tell you.
 It just can’t.

-According to the manufacturer, you’ll need to replace it twice to get it to last as long as a microinverter.
+According to the manufacturer, you’ll need to replace it to get it to last as long as a microinverter.

 If you’re interested in learning more about warranties for solar equipment and installation services, you might want to check out the following article titled, A Complete Guide to Solar Warranties